mbernste/mbernste.github.io/_posts/2022-10-30-reparameterization_vi.md

 $$\hat{\phi} := \text{arg max}_{\phi} \text{ELBO}(\phi)$$

 In this post, we will present a flexible method, called **blackbox variational inference via the reparameterization gradient**, co-invented by [Kingma and Welling (2014)](https://arxiv.org/abs/1312.6114) and [Rezende, Mohamed, and Wierstra (2014)](https://arxiv.org/abs/1401.4082), for solving this optimization problem under the following conditions:
-1. $q$ is paramterized by some set of variational parameters $\phi$ and is continuous with respect to these paramters
+1. $q$ is paramterized by some set of variational parameters $\phi$ and is continuous with respect to these parameters
 2. Sampling from $q_\phi$ can be performed via the **reparameterization trick** (to be discussed)
+3. $p$ is continuous with respect to $z$

 The method is often called "blackbox" VI because it works for a large set of models $p$ and $q$ and it acts as a "blackbox" for which $p$ and $q$ can simply be plugged into the algorithm thereby avoiding the tedious model-specific, mathematical derivations that developing a variational inference algorithm often requires (See the [Appendix](https://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf) to the original paper presenting [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) for an example of such a model-specific VI derivation).